 Service with a Smile

-The St. Regis Macao opened in December and has already won praise for its bespoke service and luxury accommodation.
+The St. Regis Macao has won praise for its bespoke service and luxury accommodation.
 After checking in, we were guided to our room by our own private butler.
 The St. Regis is the only hotel in Macau to offer a 24-hour butler service, and our butlers were so keen that we felt guilty that we didn’t have more for them to do!
 From tea- and coffee-making to ironing and shoe shining, they will do just about anything for you at a moment’s notice.

 By Macau standards, this is a small hotel (only 400 rooms) but it feels very spacious.
 Our Grand Deluxe Room was huge – at 860 square feet, larger than your average Hong Kong apartment – and offered fantastic views over the city.
 The rooms are still in immaculate condition from the opening, and the décor is cool and calming, with some classy touches and high-quality fittings.
 Needless to say, we were very comfortable.

 We could have stayed put all afternoon, but we had a booking at the Iridium Spa.
 Located on the 38th floor of the hotel, this is the highest spa in Macau, and the views from all of the treatment rooms are fantastic.
 We elected to have the signature couples’ treatment, which included an 80-minute full body massage.
 The specialty of the spa is its six specially developed gemstone-inspired oils.